12 August 2022

-This special track offers you the opportunity to explore the topic of Europe.
-Studying in this beautiful Medieval city of Utrecht, according to the Lonely Planet one of the most unsung cities in the world, you will not only explore the various European cultures and identities, but also study the key issues concerning ‘The rise of modern Europe’ from the Middle Ages tot the end of the 19th century, taking the city of Utrecht as point of departure.
-Lastly, you will examine the three major wars that shaped the 20th century in Europe: WOI and II and the Cold War.
+This special track offers you the opportunity to explore the history and culture of Europe.
+Studying in the beautiful medieval city of Utrecht, you will not only explore the various European cultures and identities, but also study the key issues concerning ‘the rise of modern Europe’ from the Middle Ages to the end of the 19th century, taking the city of Utrecht as point of departure.
+Lastly, you will examine the three major wars that shaped the 20th century in Europe: WW I and II, and the Cold War.